 FS2 Year 1 Year 2 Know the jingles for letter formation (Read, Write, Inc) Use the correct pencil grip - 'Froggy Fingers' Be able to form each letter of the alphabet using 'Sky, grass, mud' and the jingles.
-Correctly orientate most letters of the alphabet Form numbers 0 - 9 Use the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined Write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters Develop a fluid and joined handwriting style Write on lines Recognise and form some capital letters sizing Learn the two joins - 'arm join' and 'washing line' Use spacing between words that reflects the size of the letters.
-Form ascenders and descenders correctly Begin to • Develop and refine joined handwriting 5
+Correctly orientate most letters of the alphabet Form numbers 0 - 9 and 'k' in preparation for joining • Form letters correctly with ascenders and descenders. • Form all capital letters correctly • Form all letters of the alphabet with the correct orientation and sizing • Learn the two joins - Use the diagonal and horizontal strokes needed to join letters and understand which letters, when adjacent to one another, are best left unjoined Write capital letters and digits of the correct size, orientation and relationship to one another and to lower case letters Develop a fluid and joined handwriting style Begin to Write on lines Recognise and form some capital letters Use spacing between words that reflects the size of the letters.
+Form ascenders and descenders correctly No.

-- Letter formation is taught by the Jingles from Read, Write Inc Ruth Miskin - · FS2 to use the Sky Grass Mud concept to teach ascenders and descenders - KS1 Classrooms should display the alphabet represented by Capital and Lower case letters
+- Letter formation is taught by the Jingles from Read, Write Inc Ruth Miskin - FS2 to use the Sky Grass Mud concept to teach ascenders and descenders - KS1 Classrooms should display the alphabet represented by Capital and Lower case letters